The New Year holds new opportunities for these five local technology startups, each of which is poised major growth in 2020.

 High-tech wound-care company Aroa Biosurgery is gearing for a big capital raise this year.

 The Auckland startup makes "Endoform" - a kind of artificial skin or "bioscaffold" that helps surgeons deal with serious tissue injuries.
-It treads quietly, but now employs 120 locally, and another 30 in the US through a product-development partnership with Pennsylvania company Tela Bio.
+It treads quietly, but now employs 120 locally, and another 30 in the US through a product-development partnership with a US company.

 Chief executive Brian Ward told the Herald the raise would be in the order of "tens of millions", and could come through a private round or a listing on the ASX or NZX.

 Aroa made a maiden profit in 2019, which ward said was in the "single digit millions" on revenue that jumped 118 per cent to $24.2 million.

 Ward saw revenue doubling again this year - which is good news for early investors who include Phil McCaw, Sir Stephen Tindall, Movac and the taxpayer via the NZ Venture Investment Fund (NZVIF).